Protocol rules

 | X-GatePay-Signature | Signature value for verification |

-To verify the signature, the merchant should construct a signature verification string using the X-GatePay-Timestamp, X-GatePay-Nonce, and the JSON-formatted notification parameters in the request body (see the Signature Algorithm section for details on the signature construction).
+X-GatePay-Timestamp, X-GatePay-Nonce, and the JSON-formatted notification parameters in the request body (see the Signature Algorithm section for details on the signature construction).
 Then, use the merchant’s payment key to compute the signature and compare it with the X-GatePay-Signature value to ensure the callback is genuinely from Gate Pay.